ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 Primitive types do not have to be dynamically allocated as they are always allocated on the stack.

-A TypeName may also be one of the following built-in non-primitive types:
+A `TypeName` may also be one of the following built-in *non-primitive types*:
 - message
 - map
 - exception

-A TypeName may also be the name of a user defined type.
+A `TypeName` may also be the name of a *user defined type*.

 #### Constructed Types

 ##### Structured Types (Records)
-User defined record types are defined using a TypeDefinition as follows:
+User defined record types are defined using the `struct` keyword as follows:
 ```
 [public] struct TypeName {
     TypeName VariableName;+